ZainRizvi/ZainRizvi.github.io/_drafts/using-gpus-with-r-in-jupyter-lab.md

 # The Easy Way

-There are three things you need to get this going:
+There are three things you need to get going:

 1. A machine with Nvidia GPU drivers installed
 2. Install R and Jupyter Lab
-3. Compile those R packages which require it to use GPUs
+3. Compile those R packages which require it for use with GPUs

 If you use AI Platform Notebooks or GCP's Deep Learning VM images, the Nvidia GPU drivers will be pre-installed for you.
-You may be able to find other offerings which also have the drivers pre-installed, taking care of step 1.
+You  be able to find other offerings which also have the drivers pre-installed, taking care of step 1.

 Then SSH into your machine, and run the following command: